 Sports in Argentina

 Soccer or football (“fútbol”) is undoubtedly the most popular sport in Argentina and also arouses the greatest passions.
 The two main teams are the archenemies Boca Juniors and River Plate, protagonists of the Buenos Aires “superclásico” match.
-Other major soccer clubs include Vélez, Racing, San Lorenzo, Independiente, Banfield, Estudiantes and Rosario Central.
-Impressively enough, Argentina has produced two of the greatest soccer players of all time – Diego Maradona in the 80’s and 90’s and Lionel Messi nowadays.
-In terms of soccer titles, Argentina is a two-time champion of FIFA’s World Cup (Argentina 1978 and Mexico 1986) and a two-time Olympic gold medal winner (Athens 2004 and Beijing 2008).
+Other major football clubs include Vélez, Racing, San Lorenzo, Independiente, Banfield, Estudiantes and Rosario Central.
+Impressively enough, Argentina has produced two of the greatest football players of all time – Diego Maradona in the 80’s and 90’s and Lionel Messi nowadays.
+In terms of titles, Argentina is a two-time champion of FIFA’s World Cup (Argentina 1978 and Mexico 1986) and a two-time Olympic gold medal winner (Athens 2004 and Beijing 2008).

 Tennis is another sport that Argentines have traditionally mastered, although its local influence is more limited compared to soccer.
 Guillermo Vilas and Gabriela Sabatini are the classic champions, while in recent years the list of top tennis players has included Juan Martín Del Potro (led Argentina to its first Davis Cup title in 2016), Juan “Pico” Mónaco, David Nalbandian, among several others.